 - Information sharing entities must keep accurate and complete records about information sharing, including any complaints made about information sharing (see Chapter 6 for further information about complaints).

-- Record keeping obligations set by the apply in relation to both written and verbal sharing of information.
+- Record keeping obligations set by the Child Wellbeing and Safety (Information Sharing) Regulations apply in relation to both written and verbal sharing of information.